-- Ensure compliance with laws, regulations, standards, and industry codes of practice.

-- Ensure consumer engagement and experience effectively informs asset management.

-- be delivered.

-- Contribute to a net carbon zero energy future at lowest sustainable cost to consumers.

-- Support environmental sustainability.

-- Apply quality management systems and strive for continuous improvement and innovation.

-- and technologies.

-- industry peers.

-- performance, and risk.

-- Ensure network growth delivers consumer requirements while facilitating sustainability.

-- Understand and manage the physical and behavioural impacts of climate change on our network.

-- Manage competency and training.

-- Deliver our AMP.
+- Ensure compliance with laws, regulations, standards, and industry - Ensure consumer engagement and experience effectively informs asset management. - Provide resources that ensure asset management objectives can - Contribute to a net carbon zero energy future at lowest sustainable cost to consumers. - Support environmental sustainability. - Apply quality management systems and strive for continuous improvement and innovation. - · Apply industry best practice, systems, methodologies, and technologies. - Apply performance monitoring and benchmarking against - Apply a risk-based approach to managing our assets, balancing cost, performance, and risk. - Understand and manage the physical and behavioural impacts of climate change on our network. - Manage competency and training. - Optimise operational plans and activities and do it right the first time. • Deliver our AMP.

-- Apply effective business systems and processes, roles, and responsibilities. - through transparency.
+Apply effective business systems and processes, roles, and responsibilities.